Six Reasons to Test for Celiac Disease

 Save on health care

 Health care is expensive.
 Wouldn’t you like to get more of it reimbursed?
 Insurance is more likely to pay for the portion of your health care related to celiac disease if you have a formal diagnosis.
-Currently, there is no insurance code for gluten sensitivity, so reimbursement is challenging at times.

-Don’t buy gluten-free if you don’t need to
+Don’t buy gluten-free food if it’s unnecessary

-6. YOU DESERVE ACCOMODATIONS
+6. YOU DESERVE ACCOMMODATIONS

 Diagnosis is necessary for ADA accommodation

-Get it done while you can
+Test children while you can

 Gluten sensitivity not mentioned

 I hope I have convinced you to get celiac disease testing before starting a gluten-free diet or putting your child on one.
 It really is simple and inexpensive to do so.
-If you eliminate gluten before testing, it becomes very difficult to get an accurate diagnosis and in the long run may affect your pocketbook, your health and your family’s health.
+If you eliminate gluten before testing, it becomes very difficult to get an accurate diagnosis and in the long run may affect your pocketbook, your health, and your family’s health.

 University of Chicago Celiac Disease Center